josephgnzl/Understanding-DCSync-Attack/01. Active Directory Replication/replication.md

 If the account has replication rights, Windows treats the request as legitimate and returns credential information.

-The attack succeeds because of excessive privileges—not because Active Directory is vulnerable.
+The attack succeeds because of excessive privileges, not because Active Directory is vulnerable.

 ## Key Takeaways